DSHS Injury-Related Websites

-Regulates EMS and trauma systems in Texas.
-This website contains information about EMS certification and licensure, trauma designation and more
+Regulates Texas EMS and Trauma systems.
+This website contains information about EMS certification, licensing, trauma designation, and more.

 - Product Safety

-Established to protect the health, safety and welfare of the people of Texas by reducing the risk of illness, injury or death resulting from the reasonable, foreseeable, and customary handling or use of hazardous, or potentially hazardous, consumer products, including children's products
+Established to protect the health, safety and welfare of Texans by reducing the risk of illness, injury or death resulting from the reasonable, foreseeable, and customary handling or use of hazardous, or potentially hazardous, consumer products, including children's products.

 - Safe Riders